YasharMeidaniBranchinnovations/Updatingourapproachtointune/Microsoft Intune Endpoint Security Configuration Policies/section-microsoft-intune-endpoint-security-configuration-policies.md

 ## Endpoint Security Policy List

 The following policies are implemented using Microsoft Intune Endpoint Security and represent mandatory baseline controls.
+You can find the details in here.

 ## Explicit Exclusions